hahouari/inno_bundle/README.md

 CLI tool that simplifies bundling flutter apps into Windows installers using Inno Setup.

+# Note

+This package is tested on Inno Setup version 6.4.1 to version 6.5.3.

 # Guide

 ## 1. Install `inno_bundle` package into your project